Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Cicero couldn't have conducted such a great speech there.

-Imagine you go to a festival and you're just hoping to see your favourite contemporary band and you have to think I couldn't think about it.
+Imagine you go to a festival and you're just hoping to see your favourite contemporary band and you're trying to think I couldn't think of it.

 Imagine waking up in the morning and being Zara Sultana.